aptech/docs/docs/pddiff.rst

 This function computes differences for panel data based on the specified time lag (`k`) and order of differencing (`d`).
 Differences can be calculated either by row position or by checking differences in the date variable, depending on the `by_time` argument.

-- If `groupvar` is not provided, the function defaults to the first categorical or string variable in the dataframe.
+- If ``groupvar`` is not provided, the function defaults to the first categorical or string variable in the dataframe.
-- If `datevar` is not provided, the function defaults to the first date variable in the dataframe.
+- If ``datevar`` is not provided, the function defaults to the first date variable in the dataframe.

 The resulting dataframe contains the differenced panel data, excluding rows where differencing cannot be performed (e.g., insufficient lag).

 See also:

-.. seealso:: :func:`pdAllBalanced`, :func:`pdSummary`, :func:`pdIsBalanced`
+.. seealso:: :func:`pdLag`